huggingface/huggingface_hub/docs/source/en/guides/cli.md

 >>> huggingface-cli login
 ```

 This command will prompt you for a token.
 Copy-paste yours and press *Enter*.
-Then you'll be ask if the token should also be saved as a git credential.
+Then you'll be asked if the token should also be saved as a git credential.
 Press *Enter* again (default to yes) if you plan to use `git` locally.
 Finally, it will call the Hub to check that your token is valid and save it locally.

 ```
 _|    _|  _|    _|    _|_|_|    _|_|_|  _|_|_|  _|      _|    _|_|_|      _|_|_|_|    _|_|      _|_|_|  _|_|_|_|